xixu-me/Chrome-Web-Store-Mirror/README.en.md

 ## 🧪 Testing

-The project uses Vitest for testing with support for Cloudflare Workers environment.
+The repository uses Vitest for testing with support for Cloudflare Workers environment.

 ```bash
 # Run all tests